|

 Werbung im Info-Netzwerk Medizin 2000

-Hier haben im Gesundheitswesen tätige Personen, Organisationen und Unternehmen die Möglichkeit,
+Nachfolgend haben im Gesundheitswesen tätige Personen, Organisationen und Unternehmen die Möglichkeit,

-auf ihre Kompetenzgebiete, Produkte und Dienstleistungen aufmerksam zu machen.
+über ihre besonderen Kompetenzgebiete, Produkte und Dienstleistungen

 Weltweit helfen viele ehrenamtlich tätige